Velidonimo/SalaryCount/README.md

 # SalaryCount
-A program to count the salary in dollars and to compare it with rubles
+A program to count the salary in dollars per hour/per day/per month/per year and to compare it with rubles